Useful Tips for Mixing Kick and Bass

 - Adjust the ADSR settings in this envelope to your liking.

-Now we can say we’ve made a solid bass to work with.
+We can say we've made a solid bass to work with.
 Here is what it sounds like (no processing yet).

 If the kick sample has a prominent pitch, there is a potential for that pitch to conflict with the harmonies of the production as a whole.
 Also, harmonic clashing causes the kick not to sit as well as it should in the mix.
+One solution is to change the pitch of the kick altogether with any pitch algorithm.
+Another is to use a pitch envelope.
+To use this technique, you must import the sound file into a sampler with a pitch envelope function (I used Battery 4 by Native Instruments).
+Gently experiment with the amount/decay knobs of the pitch envelope.
+Listen to the kick & bass mix and set the parameters so the two elements harmonize nicely.

-STEP 8 – PROCESS
+Step 8 - Process

 EQ the kick drum.
-Cut some frequencies that interfere with the bass like the (often in the 100 – 500 Hz range).
+Cut some frequencies that interfere with the bass, like the (often in the 100 - 500 Hz range).
 Our kick sounds like this now:

+Our bass will need some EQ-ing as well to attenuate some undesired frequencies.
+Try attenuating around 600 Hz & 2000 kHz.
+These areas tend to interfere with the kick.
+Try boosting the 150 Hz range a little and experiment with bandwidth.
 Introduce side-chain (ducking) by keying a compressor on the output of the bass with the kick track or using a volume-envelope tool.
 Listen carefully for the right pulse and adjust attack/release until you find it.
-On the whole, volume-envelopes are better because they don’t compress the sound.
+Overall, volume envelopes are better because they don't compress the sound.
 Instead, they automate the volume.
-Doing so, you preserve the dynamic-range and keep the punch of the sound intact.
-Here’s what the mix should sound like at this point…
+Doing so preserves the dynamic range and keeps the sound punch intact.
+Here's what the mix should sound like at this point...

 After mixing and processing, our Kick & Bass sound like this: